rawidaniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

    * Script that changes the owner of the file hello to the user betty.
 5. 4-empty
    * Script that creates an empty file called hello.
+6. 5-execute
+   * Script that adds execute permission to the owner of the file hello.